World Rhino Day

 The only way to save a rhinoceros is to save the environment in which itDavid Attenborough

 lives,because there’s a mutual dependency between it and millions of other species of both animals and plants.

 Almost every child in the world should be able to immediately recognize this magnificent beast, with its heavy grey skin and prominent horn (or horns!) upon its snout.
 The rhinoceros is a much-loved critter!

-There is a magnificent beast immediately recognizable to every child in the world, with its heavy gray skin and prominent horn (or horns!) upon its snout the rhinoceros is a much-loved critter.
-However, it is deeply endangered in the wild and is quickly on the road to extinction if something isn’t done.
+However, it is deeply endangered in the wild and is quickly on the road to extinction if something isn’t done to help this animal in its plight.
 So it is that World Rhino Day was established to help raise awareness and protect what remains of these magnificent creatures.

 History of World Rhino Day

 As far back as the early 1990s, the crisis related to rhinos in Africa, particularly the black rhinos in Zimbabwe, became well known and people began to be concerned.
 By 2010, it was apparent that the potentially hazardous future of the Rhinoceros still wasn’t well known to various people around the world.
 At that time, most people did not know just how close the planet was coming to the total extinction of this majestic species.

 So critical and dire was the condition of the species that less than 30,000 rhinos were alive in the world at that time.
 It was because of this that the WWF-South Africa announced World Rhino Day with the desire to save the world’s remaining rhinos, an effort that grew to be an unprecedented success.

 In 2011, a woman named Lisa Jane Campbell fired off an email to Rhishja, a fellow lover of rhinos who wanted to see the five species of rhinos in the world continue to thrive and be there for future generations to enjoy.